jirka-h/TheAnalogThing/Mass-Spring-Damper-System/README.md

 In this mode, damping is very low and we get almost harmonic oscillations.
 ![01_Low_damping.png](01_Low_damping.png)

-The speed is phase shifted from displacement by Pi/2 (90 degrees). (x coordinate = displacement, y coordinate = speed)
+The speed is phase shifted from displacement by Pi/2 (90 degrees). (x coordinate = displacement, y coordinate = speed).
+Note that diameter of circles is slowly getting smaller, which represents the damping.
 ![01_Low_damping_phase_diagram.png](01_Low_damping_phase_diagram.png)

 ## Moderate damping